-The commercial build-out costs tend to be lower for larger projects due to the lower per-unit material cost and availability of discounts for bulk purchases.
-The ultimate cost to build a commercial building is dependent on many factors including the lease rate, tenant allowances, and landlord concessions.
+The commercial buildout costs tend to be lower for more extensive projects due to the lower per-unit material costs and discounts for bulk purchases.
+However, the ultimate cost of building a commercial building depends on many factors, including the lease rate, tenant allowances, and landlord concessions.

-Most of the times the landlords choose one of the following payment methods of
+Most of the time, the landlords choose one of the following payment methods:

-- Rent discounts where the landlord offers free or discounted rent for a certain number of months and the tenant utilizes this amount for making the improvements
+- Rent discounts: You can offer free or discounted rent for a certain number of months, and the tenant can utilize this amount for making the improvements.

-- Building standard allowance – where the landlord asks the tenant to select one among a set of the standard package of improvements and he pays for them, and anything beyond the selected package must be borne by the tenant.
+- Building standard allowance: You can ask the tenant to select one among a set of the standard package of improvements, and he pays for them.
+The tenant must bear anything beyond the package chosen.

-- Turnkey office build-out where the landlord agrees to deliver the tenant a finished office space ready to be occupied with everything they need to start their business already in place based on specific agreements between the tenant and the landlord.
+- Turnkey office buildout: You can deliver the tenant finished office space, ready to be occupied with everything they need to start their business based on specific agreements between you and your tenant.

-- Tenant improvement allowance where the Landlord gives the tenants a payment or a discount on rent to carry out all the required improvement costs.
+- Tenant improvement allowance: Give the tenant payment or a discount on rent to carry out all the required improvement costs.

-The average cost of an office building-out has increased by 12% in the past two years and at the same time more than 60% of this increase in the commercial build-out costs are offset by enhanced rates of TI allowances hence the tenants have to bear the remaining 40% of the said increase.
+Some extra notes: the average cost of building-out an office has increased by 12% in the past two years.
+At the same time, more than 60% of this increase in the commercial buildout costs are offset by enhanced rates of tenant improvement (TI) allowances; leading the tenants to bear the remaining 40% of the said increase.

 Don’t forget to add contingency towards the total estimated budget for unforeseen costs.
 The coronavirus pandemic is the epitome of why these costs are crucial while calculating the construction cost breakdown.
 It has severely affected the commercial construction cost and the overall construction industry.
 While adversities can knock on your door anytime, you must be prepared to handle them beforehand.